Digital service standard

 15. Use tools for analysis that collect performance data.
 Use this data to analyse the success of the service and to translate this into features and tasks for the next phase of development.

-16. Identify performance indicators for the service, including the 4 mandatory key performance indicators (KPIs) defined in the manual.
+16. Identify performance indicators for the service, including the 4 key performance indicators (KPIs) defined in the manual.
 Establish a benchmark for each metric and make a plan to enable improvements.

 17. Report performance data on a central dashboard.